lordmahakaal/raghu-atm-assist/README.md

 1. Query identification: Always listening Smart ATM assistant RAGHU identifies queries and always listening to your query.
 Any sound heard in the ATM booth it says its welcome prompt “Hi, I’m raghu your ATM smart Assistant.
 How can i help you?”
-If any words like “cash” “money” “Transaction” “balance” “withdrawl” “rupees” “account” etheard by Smart ATM assistant It will process the query by doing User Identification. <br>
+If any words like “cash” “money” “Transaction” “balance” “withdrawl” “rupees” “account” banking" "rupees" "atm" heard by Smart ATM assistant It will process the query by doing User Identification. <br>

 2. User Identification: The Smart ATM assistant prompt the user to tap the ATM card on